Prometheus at Scale with Thanos: Timing Parameters

 We need some solutions for both:

 The only levers we have to limit heavy queries are query timeout and sample limit.
 Query timeout can cap the duration that the said query will keep the system engaged and the sample limit can stop the processing when there are too many samples to return.
-Tightening these parameters will lead to the heaviest queries to fail most -if not all- of the time, but also make the system more resilient as a result.
-Finding proper values for each required a series of experiments with trial and error approach.
+Tightening these parameters will lead to the heaviest queries failing most —if not all— of the time, but also make the system more resilient as a result.
+Finding proper values for each required a series of experiments with trial-and-error approach.

 For the chaotic part, the faster we let go of the fallen comrades components in the path, the better.
 Since there is usually a good amount of redundancy in place and the requests are fanned-out, one failing component shouldn’t drive the latency of the response.
-In the case of non-failing but slow component (usually stores) if the answer isn’t being streamed within a short time, there is a good chance that it never will be, again cutting early leads to better performance and at worst results in failing fast.
-By setting tight grace periods and response time we minimize the effect of any slow or failing component on global query evaluation.
+In the case of non-failing but slow component (usually stores), if the answer isn’t being streamed within a short time, there is a good chance that it never will be; again, cutting early leads to better performance and at worst results in failing fast.
+By setting tight grace periods and response times, we minimize the effect of any slow or failing component on global query evaluation.

 The Recommendation